COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 Students who are found responsible for violating University policies will receive sanctions, including disciplinary action and educational interventions to reinforce University expectations.

-Student health and safety are of primary concern at the University of Delaware.
-In light of the COVID-19 pandemic, it is especially important that all students abide by expectations enacted to minimize the exposure to and spread of the virus.
+Student health and safety are a priority at the University of Delaware.
 When there are concerns about participation in activities that might spread the virus, an important response is contact tracing and other initiatives that promote the health and safety of our community.

 It is essential that accurate and complete information be collected by contact tracers in order to identify who may have come in contact with or been infected by COVD-19.
 The University recognizes that students may be reluctant to divulge to a contact tracer that they were engaged in behavior that does not comply with University, city or state COVID-19 guidelines.